yoyowallet/yoflow/docs/index.md

 ### Workflow

-We want to be able to:
+We need to:

-* Create new draft blog posts
+* Create new blog posts in draft state
 * Update draft blog posts
 * Approve draft blog posts to approved with an optional message

-We will create a flow class and extend `yoflow.flow.Flow`, we need to define our model, all possible states, our permissions, and all possible state transitions.
-Note. transitions allow the state of the instance to remain in the same state - in our example draft blog posts can remain as draft or be moved to approved.
+We will create a flow class and extend `yoflow.flow.Flow`.
+We need to define our blog model, blog states, our custom permissions, and all possible blog state transitions.

+> Note. transitions allow the state of the instance to remain in the same state - in our example draft blog posts can remain as draft or be moved to approved.

 We override `create` & `on_draft` to take `name` and `content` from the POST request and save this to our blog post.